pastjean/dotfiles/README.md

 dotfiles
 ========

-Dotfiles are your $HOME your $CASTLE and you should personalize your $HOME/$CASTLE how you like it.
+Dotfiles are your $CASTLE and you should personalize your $CASTLE how you like it.
 So get on it, personalize your settings and save them in an easy to bootstrap repository like this one.

 install
 -------